|

 18. amends

-something done or paid in expiation of a wrong
+something done or paid to make up for a wrong

 19. audacious